Stanford-Peng/TreasureHunter/README.md

 Oyster Detector - Scans in a 100m radius of the user to detect whether a Pearl Oyster exists.
 Normal Oyster - Grants the user 500 points.
 Translator - Translates hints to a chosen language

+Treasure Hunter App Documentation
+Overall Architecture
+This game app contains two main tiers:client and firebase server and you can refer to the below diagram:

+The client is, of course, written in swift combined with a storyboard.
+No local database is used due to the characteristics of this game.
+All the game data have to be available to all game players so that we use Firebase Cloud Firestore to store all the game related data.
+As for the data related to user preferences about the app settings, they are not sensitive data and are stored in User Defaults and can be accessed everywhere in the application.

+Firebase Cloud Firestore is a document-oriented database, similar to MongoDB.
+It is schemaless and data should be stored for query-oriented purposes (Inner Join should be avoided).
+Therefore, the collections in Firebase Cloud Firestore are mostly self-contained and can give the client enough information independently.
+Below is a screenshot of 8 collections we use in this application:

+Apart from using Firebase to store data, we also use its function feature and delegate heavy calculations to the server side.
+The client just needs to pass a few parameters to call the function and the server will return the client results after heavy calculation.
+Any needed user data can be directly fetched from Firestore in the deployed function.
+This way can greatly reduce the memory and CPU burden of client devices, thus providing users with better experience:

+Libraries

+From the architecture diagram, you can see all the external libraries we use in the application:'Firebase/Storage', 'Firebase/Core', 'Firebase/Auth',  'Firebase/Firestore', 'FirebaseFirestoreSwift', 'MessageKit', 'FirebaseUI', 'Firebase/Functions', 'SDWebImageWebPCoder'.

+ 'Firebase/Core','Firebase/Firestore', 'Firebase/Storage' and 'FirebaseFirestoreSwift' are used to interact with Firebase Cloud Firestore so that the online data can be created, read, updated and deleted.

+'Firebase/Auth' and 'FirebaseUI' are used to configure the logging via third party:Google since almost all users have a Google account.

+'Firebase/Functions' is used to initialize and deploy functions from local to the Firebase server.

+'MessageKit' is used to quickly and conveniently build chatting and chatting room features.

+'SDWebImageWebPCoder' is used when loading animated images : webp file.
+Although gif can be loaded into UIImage.animatedImage, gif always comes with background and is detrimental to the user interface.
+WebP file is a better option but it is not innately supported by Swift.
+Therefore this library is installed and used.

+Apart from these external libraries, built-in libraries such as UIKit, MapKit and CoreLocation are also used and achieve a lot of good features such as detecting shaking device, map navigation and local notifications.